rupert648/dot-herder/README.md

 - 🔍 Searches your system for common dotfiles
 - ✅ Lets you select which files to include
+- ⚠️  Checks those files for any sus secrets
 - 📁 Creates a new repository for your dotfiles
 - 🔗 Symlinks the selected files to the new repo
 - 🌳 Displays a pretty tree structure of your new dotfiles repo